mannoeu/custom-hooks/docs/useLocalStorage.md

 # `useLocalStorage` 🐛

-React Hook for state storage with persistence via browser localStorage.
+React Hook for state storage with persistence using browser localStorage.

 ## Usage